vermaayushjivan-alt/safarbuddy-v2/DOC_DEBT.md

 RULE 21–23 (real functional walkthroughs, not just a green typecheck) and RULE 32 (migrations must actually exist on disk) exist specifically to catch this class of issue going forward.

+---

+5. Dangling "DOC_DEBT.md item 5" citation in PROJECT_STATUS.md

+What: PROJECT_STATUS.md's "Next Development Phase" section cites "SESSION_HANDOFF.md's original claim that one [a RULE 15 audit] exists for each was false (DOC_DEBT.md item 5)" — but at the time this was written, DOC_DEBT.md only had items 1–4; no item 5 existed.
+This is the exact "claimed but not actually present" failure pattern this file exists to catch, applied to this file's own citations.

+Status: OPEN.
+Not fixed in this session (VENDOR-03/M1) — out of scope (unrelated milestone), logged here per RULE 40 rather than silently left.
+Whoever next touches PAY-04/CONTACT-02's audit status should either find/restore the real originally-intended item 5, or correct the citation in PROJECT_STATUS.md to point at wherever that claim is actually substantiated (if anywhere).

+6. CHANGELOG.md / PROJECT_STATUS.md — present under mangled filenames

+What: at the root of the delivered ZIP, the files existed as "CHANGELOG (1).md" and "PROJECT_STATUS (1) (1).md" — browser duplicate-download suffixes — not as "CHANGELOG.md" / "PROJECT_STATUS.md".
+Every rule in DEVELOPMENT_BIBLE.md (RULE 17, 18, F2 item 9) and every
+prior CHANGELOG/SESSION_HANDOFF entry assumes these canonical filenames.
+Any tooling, script, or person searching for "CHANGELOG.md" literally would have found nothing and could easily have concluded — wrongly — that the project had no changelog at all, or worse, created a second, diverging CHANGELOG.md alongside the real one.

+Status: CLOSED (2026-08-28, VENDOR-03/M1 session) — renamed to the
+canonical filenames.
+Contents were not altered by the rename, only appended to (see this session's CHANGELOG.md entry).
+No duplicate "CHANGELOG.md" existed at the time of rename, so no content was lost or overwritten.